tcha-tcho/tableconn/README.md

     })
 })
 ```
+### D3js
+The data structure is similar to that used by https://github.com/mbostock/d3 .
+Thus, you can use the 'tableconn' integrated with your visualisation!

 ### Security
 The URL is disassembled, reassembled and parsed with a single callback enabled and it will runs within the Tableconn